-I open my eyes and look around.
 Is this the Clear?
-Kinda looks like a neglected dining room…
+Kinda looks like an empty dining room…

 “What happened?”
 Ren palms his forehead.
 “Hard to think…”

-I feel it too—there’s a loud buzz in both my ears.
-Thankfully, it’s starting to fade.
+I feel his pain—both my ears are buzzing loudly.
+Thankfully, it’s already starting to fade.

 “Nyanti.”
-Gyrax nods at the Witch, unconscious on the floor a few feet away.
-Her eyes are rolled back into her skull; the whites shine from her sockets in a creepy, sightless stare.
+Gyrax nods at the Witch, lying unconscious on the floor a few feet away.
+Her eyes are rolled back—the whites shine from her sockets in a creepy, sightless stare.
 “She teleported us into a safe location.”

 “You call this safe?”
 Ren gets to his feet and studies our surroundings.
-“The other two Sytíshí could be in the next room over, waiting for us to let down our guard.”
+“The Sytíshí could be anywhere.
+In the next room over, even.”

 Erany sheathes her rapier and crouches beside Nyanti.
 “She’s hurt.”

-Gyrax lumbers over, drops to a knee, and studies her intently for about half a minute.
+Gyrax studies her intently.
 “Her loci and meridians are out of alignment.
-If we don’t force them back into place, the pressure will kill her from the inside out.”
+We need to force them back into place, or the pressure will kill her from the inside out.”

 “Exactly.”
 Gyrax nods.
-“But it’s a lot more painful, especially to someone as sensitive as her.”
+“Only a lot more painful, especially to someone as sensitive as her.”

-“I’ve healed before, but I’m no expert,” Erany offers.
+“I’ve performed some healings, but I’m no expert,” Erany says.
 “What about the rest of you?”
 She looks at the others but they shake their heads.
+No.